SantoriniDave.com

 4. Pack Light: The Carry-On is Your Best Friend

-5. Always Have Some Cash (Euros) on Hand
+5. Carry Cash (Euros)

 6. Less is More: Don’t Rush Your Trip

-7. Be a Little Flexible
+7. Be Flexible and Expect Wind

 8. Don’t Do a Greek Island Cruise